FarmDyn/documentation/docs/template/manure.md

 Equations related to manure storage serve mainly for the calculation of the needed storage capacity, linked to investment, and for the calculation of emissions during storage.
-The equations realted to manrue storage in *manure\_module.gms* are activated when fattners, sows, dairy and/or biogas is activated in the GUI.
+The equations related to manure storage in *manure\_module.gms* are activated when fatteners, sows, dairy and/or biogas is activated in the GUI.

 The amount of manure in the storage in cubic meter is described in the following equation.
 Manure is emptied by field application,